Al-Ahli Arab Hospital explosion: Death toll

-The death toll asserted by the Gazan Health Ministry was not independently verified as of 18 October.
+The death toll asserted by the Gaza Health Ministry (GHM) was not independently verified as of 18 October.
 The Wall Street Journal reported that open-source intelligence analyst Blake Spendley estimated the death toll at 50, based on his review of videos and photos of the scene.
 Several analysts cast doubt on the death toll figure from the Gazan Health Ministry, citing the limited shock-wave damage and the small size of the open area.
-On 19 October, Agence France-Presse cited an unnamed senior European intelligence official who said he believed the death toll was no more than 50.
+On 19 October, Agence France-Presse (AFP) cited an unnamed senior European intelligence official who said he believed the death toll was no more than 50.
 A video geolocated by Bellingcat showed "[a]t least two dozen bodies" in a grassy area near the explosion.

 The New York Times, after reviewing video footage and witness accounts, said on 18 October that there were "scores" of bodies in the hospital's courtyard and the number of casualties was "high".

-The general director of Gaza's Al-Shifa Hospital, which took in victims of the blast, estimated the death toll at 250.
-Journalist David Zweig reported that widely reported claims in Western media that a Ministry of Health spokesperson claimed 500 had been killed appear to have originated from a mistranslation of an Al-Jazeera Arabic tweet, which correctly translated claimed over 500 total victims or casualties, not 500 or anywhere near 500 killed.
+The general director of Gaza's al-Shifa Hospital, which took in victims of the blast, estimated the death toll at 250.
+Journalist David Zweig reported that widely reported claims in Western media that a GHM spokesperson claimed 500 had been killed appear to have originated from a mistranslation of an Al Jazeera Arabic tweet, which correctly translated claimed over 500 total victims or casualties, not 500 or anywhere near 500 killed.

 Authenticity of purported call recording

-Shortly after the explosion, IDF released an audio recording purportedly containing an intercepted conversation between two Hamas operatives saying that a misfired rocket launched by PIJ caused the explosion.
+Shortly after the explosion, the IDF released an audio recording purportedly containing an intercepted conversation between two Hamas operatives saying that a misfired rocket launched by PIJ caused the explosion.
 BBC Verify and CNN said they could not verify the recording.
 Channel 4 News reported on a forensic analysis of the alleged Hamas operative audio released by the IDF, concluding that it was digitally manipulated.
 Two Arabic language journalists said that the recording did not appear authentic, because the "language, accent, dialect, syntax and tone" were not credible.
+A forensic sound analysis performed by Earshot, a sonic analysis company, concluded that the audio recording had been edited to fuse two channels that were recorded separately, one for each speaker.

+A translation of the audio by The New Arab found that the spoken words did not match the English subtitles provided by the IDF.
+An investigation by fact-checking website Misbar found that the information in the recording was inconsistent with the satellite footage of the blast.

-Channel 4 News also reported on a preliminary audio assessment performed by a sonic analysis company called Earshot, which concluded that the audio recording had been edited to fuse two channels that were recorded separately, one for each speaker.
-Voice of America and NBC News quote a US intelligence official who said that their conclusions regarding the cause of the explosion were based in part on another audio recording, different from the publicly available one and assessed as authentic by language experts.
-According to Muhammad Shehada, communications chief of Euro-Mediterranean Human Rights Monitor, he stated in The New Arab, "the dialect sounds dead foreign to Gaza itself."
+Voice of America (VOA) and NBC News quote a U.S. intelligence official who said that their conclusions regarding the cause of the explosion were based in part on another audio recording, different from the publicly available one and assessed as authentic by language experts.
+According to Muhammad Shehada, communications chief of Euro-Mediterranean Human Rights Monitor: "the dialect sounds dead foreign to Gaza itself".
+A Palestinian activist told +972 Magazine that he was "stunned to hear his own voice" in the recordings released by the IDF and that he had never been a Hamas member.